pingcap/tidb-operator/deploy/gcp/README.md

 ## Deploy

-The default setup will create a new VPC, two subnetworks, and an f1-micro instance as a bastion machine.
+The default setup creates a new VPC, two subnetworks, and an f1-micro instance as a bastion machine.
 The GKE cluster is created with the following instance types as worker nodes:

 * 3 n1-standard-4 instances for PD
 * 3 n1-highmem-8 instances for TiKV